ClanCats/Hydrahon/README.md

 #### Select

-In our example we are going to execute multiple operations on the same table so instead of loading the table again and again we store it in a variable.
+In our example we are going to execute multiple operations on the same table, so instead of loading the table over and over again we store it in a variable.

 ```php
 $users = $h->table('users');
 ```

 ##### Runners

-Also the examples don't show the `run` mehtod which has to be executed to obviously run the query.
+Also, the examples do not show the `run` method, which has to be executed to (obviously) run the query.

 ```php
 $users->select('name')->where('age', '>', 18)->run();